 What is a Conjoint Analysis?

 Conjoint Analysis is a popular research method for predicting how people make complex choices.
-The conjoint analysis or stated preference analysis is a statistical technique that originated in mathematical psychology.
-It is used in social science and applied science, even marketing product management and operations research.
+So, The conjoint analysis or stated preference analysis is a statistical technique that originated in mathematical psychology.
+Also, It is used in social science and applied science, even marketing product management and operations research.

 Paul Green, a marketing professor at the Wharton School at the University of Pennsylvania, developed it further from its basics originated from mathematical psychology.
 Another person who greatly contributed to the theory at later stages is V. Srinivasan, professor at Stanford University.

 Today, well over 10000 studies are being conducted annually on this tool by research firms, government agencies.
-In academia and by companies of all sorts.

 How does it work